arangodb/docs-hugo/site/content/3.10/release-notes/version-3.10/incompatible-changes-in-3-10.md

 named graph's definition or of the list of edge collections (code `1939` and HTTP status `400 Bad Request`).

+## Exit code adjustments

+<small>Introduced in: v3.10.13</small>

+For some fatal errors like a require database upgrade or a failed version check, _arangod_ set the generic exit code of `1`.
+It now returns a different, more specific exit code in these cases.

 ## Startup Options

 ### Handling of Invalid Startup Options